fourTheorem/slic-starter/README.md

 ### Data Access with a RESTful API

 SLIC Starter includes useful, working examples of typical CRUD (create, read, update and delete) actions with a REST API.
 Currently, these APIs are implemented with DynamoDB and the `DocumentClient` API.
 For an example of this, look at the implementation of the [Checklist](./checklist-service) service.
+Upon first deploying slic-starter, the API Service will create Record Sets and an API Domain Name for your API.
+APIGateway and Route53 handles the creation of these resources for us.

 ### Messaging